Total South Africa Road Safety Cube Initiative educates learners about the dangers on the road

 Data presented at the Global Road Safety Partnership’s (GRSP) 3rd Africa Road Safety Seminar held in Cape Town in August 2014 demonstrated that road traffic injury is the leading cause of death among those aged 15 to 19 and the second leading cause of death for those aged 5 to 14.

 Partnering with Government to maximize results

 Recently, with the help of the Western Cape Education Department, Totalgaz successfully introduced the ‘magic’ educational cubes in 15 primary schools and non-profit early childhood development centres, located around the Western Cape and Gauteng areas within South Africa.

-In South Africa, Total formed a private-public-partnership with District 14 in Soweto, Johannesburg in 2012 where various educational materials such as road signs, road markings and general instruction manuals are used to educate school children about the dangers of road usage and the precautionary measures in order to prevent youth from becoming victims on the road.
+In South Africa, Total formed a private-public-partnership with District 14 in Soweto, Johannesburg in 2012 where various educational materials such as road signs, road markings and general instruction manuals are used to educate school children about the dangers of road usage and about precautionary measures in order to prevent youth from becoming victims on the road.
 Through the partnership, the Road Safety Cube Programme was introduced to Grade 3 learners as per the recommendation from the Department of Education.
-To ensure the programme is effectively implemented in Soweto, teacher training was conducted in 2012 and over 80 educators consisting of 2 teachers per school including unemployed youth participated in the training programme.
-To date 3 000 learners in Soweto have received education on road safety signs and the dangers of not adhering to road safety rules.
+To ensure the programme was effectively implemented in Soweto, teacher training was conducted in 2012 and over 80 educators consisting of 2 teachers per school participated in the training programme, as did unemployed youth.
+To date 3,000 learners in Soweto have received education on road safety signs and the dangers of not adhering to road safety rules.

 Start with the basics

 Prior to starting the programme, all learners in District 14 in Soweto underwent pre-assessment evaluations to assess their understanding of road signs and road rules.
 After completing the training, they are also tested through a post assessment evaluation to assess the effectiveness of the training and since the implementation of the programme.
 Results reflect a vast improvement in their understanding of road signs.